Lo que le pasó a Reynoso

-Lo que le pasó a Reynoso is a 1937 Argentine drama film directed and written by Leopoldo Torres Ríos.
+Lo que le pasó a Reynoso is a 1937 Argentine drama film directed and written by Leopoldo Torres Ríos during the Golden Age of Argentine cinema.
 The film was based on a play by Alberto Vaccarezza and premiered in Buenos Aires on February 18, 1937.
 It starred Floren Delbene.

 The film was produced by Julio Joly and the cinematography performed by Carlos Torres Ríos.